rust-lang/book/2018-edition/src/ch04-01-what-is-ownership.md

 > stored on the heap instead.
 The heap is less organized: when you put data on
 > the heap, you ask for some amount of space.
 The operating system finds an
 > empty spot somewhere in the heap that is big enough, marks it as being in
-> use, and returns a *pointer*, which is the address of that location.
-This
+> use, and returns a *pointer*, which contains the address of that location.
-> process is called *allocating on the heap*, sometimes abbreviated as just
+> This process is called *allocating on the heap*, sometimes abbreviated as just
 > “allocating.”
 Pushing values onto the stack is not considered allocating.
 > Because the pointer is a known, fixed size, you can store the pointer on the
 > stack, but when you want the actual data, you have to follow the pointer.